fumes/fumes.jekyll/_posts/2013-02-13-snaking-into-milano-china.markdown

 - performance
 license: CC_BY
 thumb: snaking.jpg
-extract: 2013 Snake year celebration parade is being held in Milano Chinatown.
+excerpt: 2013 Snake year celebration parade is being held in Milano Chinatown.
 Clean winter sky, a warm shy sun to celebrate cultural identity with ease.
 ---

 2013 Snake year celebration parade is being held in Milano Chinatown.
 Clean winter sky, a warm shy sun to celebrate cultural identity with ease.